briglx/briglx.github.io/source/_posts/2014-07-30-moving-gitlab-to-an-ebs-volume.md

 I've really enjoyed using [GitLab](https://about.gitlab.com/) to manage my git repositories.

 It was really easy to get started because I used a [Bitnami GitLab image](https://bitnami.com/stack/gitlab/cloud/amazon) for Amazon.
 The problem is when I created the instance I chose an Instance store over EBS.
-I don't have a really good reason why I did but now I need to move my data to its own volume so I can restart my instance with no fear of loosing data.
+I don't have a really good reason why I did but now I need to move my data to its own volume so I can restart my instance with no fear of losing data.

 1. **Check how much space you have**